 Watch the video below for an example of what to look for on your computer:

 Connecting to Goucher Network⮟

-In order to access certain features or sites, you will need to connect to the Goucher network.
-Here are some of the features that require a connection:
+In order to access certain features or sites, you will need to connect to the Goucher network through a VPN (Virtual Private Network) connection.
+Here are some applications or sites that require a Goucher network connection: